swiftlang/swift-evolution/proposals/0nnn-literal-expressions.md

 ### Use the term "constant expression" instead of "literal expression"

 "Constant expression" is the established term in C and C++, and [SE-0492](https://github.com/swiftlang/swift-evolution/blob/main/proposals/0492-section-control.md) used it for the restricted initializer expressions it introduced.
-The term "literal expression" was chosen instead because every context this proposal extends currently accepts only a literal value, and the compiler reduces each expression to a single literal value for use in generated code.
-The name reflects this scoping.
+The term "literal expression" was chosen here for two reasons.

+The first is scoping.
+Every context this proposal extends accepts only a literal value today: an `@section` initializer, an enum case raw value, an integer generic argument.
+The compiler reduces each expression covered by this proposal to a single literal value, which is then used in generated code in exactly the same way a bare literal would have been.
+The feature's surface is fundamentally literal-valued, and the name reflects this.

-"Constant expression" would suggest broader capabilities than this proposal provides.
-In C++, `constexpr` encompasses function calls, control flow, and user-defined types.
-Using the term here would set expectations the feature does not meet and create ambiguity with an eventual hypothetical compile-time computation system with a broader set of constant expressions.
+The second is the risk of overpromising.
+"Constant expression" has a broader meaning in C++, where `constexpr` encompasses user-defined functions, control flow, object construction, and a growing body of standard library operations.
+Swift is likely to want a term that corresponds to that larger notion once it exists: a general compile-time expression that may reduce to an integer, a floating-point value, a string, a tuple, a frozen struct, or some other compile-time value.
+Reserving "constant expression" for that broader notion leaves room to describe it precisely when it arrives.
+Adopting the term for this proposal's feature would anchor it at the narrow end of the spectrum and force later proposals to either repurpose the term or introduce a new one.

+The name also communicates what is *not* in scope.
+A literal expression is an expression that folds to a literal value; control flow, user-defined operators, and compound types are out of scope by construction.
+A reader who encounters a diagnostic of the form "not a literal expression" receives a concrete description of the restriction, rather than the more elastic promise that "constant expression" would carry.

 ## Acknowledgments